 Let us say you are planning to have dinner at a nearby restaurant.
 You are not familiar with it and have never eaten there before.
 What would you do?
 You will check their social media to see:

-This makes social media a very powerful tool in the hospitality industry!
+This makes hospitality planning and social media a very powerful tool in the industry!

 Know your target audience.
 What do they want?